ppy/osu-wiki/wiki/Skinning/osu!/en.md

 - Ignored if `sliderb.png` is skinned.
   - Beatmap skinnable if the player skin does not have `sliderb.png` is skinned.
-- This is the top layer of the ball that stays in a static position (does not flip nor rotate).
+- This element is the top layer of the ball that stays in a static position (does not flip nor rotate).

 ---